jletroui/sprayprez/readme.md

-Sample code and slides for the Spray introduction (http://spray.io/).
+Sample code and slides for the Spray introduction presentation.
 Presented at the November 2013 Scala Montreal meetup.

 Contact:

     julien.letrouit@tritondigital.com

     @jletroui

+For more info on spray: [spray.io](www.spray.io)